sarojvrc/Blog-Backups/cl7zurfp006q6ewnv1f7xhv3h.md

 ![3_truffle project folder (2).png](https://cdn.hashnode.com/res/hashnode/image/upload/v1663049145632/YfiWswve_.png align="left")

 There is a total of 3 folders named *contracts, migrations, and test*.
 As you can guess, you have to write all our smart contracts inside the *contracts* folder, and while deploying the migrated contracts will automatically come inside the *migrate *folder.
 Like this, for testing our contracts we can use the *test* folder.
-Also there is a *truffle-config.json* file we can see.
-In this file we have to modify depending on our deployment requirements.
+Also, there is a *truffle-config.json* file we can see.
+In this file, we have to modify depending on our deployment requirements.
 We will see all details in this article.

 ### Ganache

-Before deploying the smart contract lets have a look in out Ganache GUI.
+Before deploying the smart contract let's have a look at our Ganache GUI.
 Open your installed Ganache and start the *Ethereum Quickstart*.
-Once it is launched successfully you can see a homescreen like below.
+Once it is launched successfully you can see a home screen like below.

 ![4_ganache homepage.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1663050099319/ADH8b7VtZ.png align="left")

 I hope you followed my previous article where we deployed a smart contract using Remix IDE, if not follow this [link](https://medium.com/coinmonks/complete-solidity-code-deployment-process-f88be7913990).
-We saw how Remix IDE provided us some addresses, like this Ganache also provided us some test ethereum addresses with containing 100 ether each.
-This ether have no real value, this is only for the testing purpose.
+We saw how Remix IDE provided us some addresses, like this Ganache also provided us some test Ethereum addresses with containing 100 ether each.
+This ether has no real value, this is only for testing purposes.
 Also if you see in the *Blocks* tab, we can see there is only Block-0 is available.

 ![5_ganache block 0.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1663050616204/pZewwXaoo.png align="left")

 Once we deployed our smart contract, then only we can see the new blocks.
-We can explore remaining tabs in the Ganache GUI.
+We can explore the remaining tabs in the Ganache GUI.
 Now, let's deploy the smart contract.

 ### Deploying the Smart Contract

-As you can see we have a folder called contracts, and in this folder a smart contract is available before.
+As you can see we have a folder called contracts, and in this folder, a smart contract is available before.

 ```
 // SPDX-License-Identifier: MIT